 I eat at nice restaurants and visit world class museums with my kids and you can, too.

 Don’t leave home without The Educational Tourist’s destination specific eBooks to keep kids happy, engaged, and learning when you visit historical sites.
+Check out these destinations:

 Have fun raising global citizens while seeing parts of the world YOU want to see!
+Show them the world!

 Happy family travels,